hanabi/hanabi.github.io/docs/level_19/special_finesses.md

 - *Prophetic Finesses* can only be triggered by touching **exactly one 1**.
 - *Prophetic Finesses* can only be triggered by using a number 1 clue.
 (Color clues cause a *[Prophetic Discharge](discharges.md#the-prophetic-discharge)*.)
 - *Prophetic Finesses* can not be given in reverse.
+- *Prophetic Finesses* can be *Layered*.
+In other words, in the previous example, if Cathy plays her *Finesse Position* and it is yellow 1, she will be surprised.
+However, Cathy will know that she is promised to have the blue 1, so she will go on to play the blue 1 from her *Second Finesse Position* on the next turn.
 - *Prophetic Finesses* can also be given in situations that cannot be mistaken for *Trash Finesses*.
 - For example, in a 4-player game:
   - It is the first turn of the game and nothing is played on the stacks.